Eric-Chung-0511/Learning-Record/README.md

-These Projects are foor practicing.
+These Projects are for practicing.
 If the code refernce others, will be remark at the top of the notebook